 Then I discovered Button Shy games.
 These guys make “wallet games.”
 Small card games, with a limited number of cards, which all fit inside a little wallet.
 I bought a few but then I realized that these would be perfect for making myself and skipping the postage.
 Sure, the final product isn’t as polished, but so what?
 It’s fun to put them all together.

 I started narrowing down my Kickstarter activity to games which had a PnP already built-in, even going so far as to ask game makers who weren’t offering printed versions if they were going to at some point.
 Then I went even further.

 I found this game called Timeline from Cheapass games.
 The thing about Timeline is that it, like a number of other games, needs a couple of other components to play.
-Mostly, these components are things like dice (in all manner of numbers of sides, although 6 sided is the most common) but every now and again you need counters or tokens or something.
+Mostly, these components are things like dice (in all manner of numbers of sides, although 6-sided is the most common) but every now and again, you need counters or tokens or something.
 This game needed a number of markers to represent certain game elements.
 Turns out, I have a friend, Simas, who has a 3D printer.
 Simas, once I explained the situation, volunteered to help me out and not only made me all the tokens needed, but also an incredible box to hold them, the cards, and the little people markers (called “meeples“).

 So now I’m addicted.
-I’ve got a stack of games needed to be cut out which I’ll get to soon, and I’m looking for ways to keep all the different games together.
+I’ve got a stack of games needing to be cut out which I’ll get to soon, and I’m looking for ways to keep all the different games together.
 And I’m getting new ones (usually for free or very little) all the time from Kickstarter or places like DriveThruRpg or PNPArcade.

 All I need now are some more people to play with – once this pandemic is over and the world opens up again, of course.